ZamamAhmad/-Tata-1Mg-Homeopathic-medicine-Analysis-Zamam/README.md

 # <img src=https://notion-emojis.s3-us-west-2.amazonaws.com/prod/svg-twitter/1f48a.svg width="48" height="48"> Tata 1Mg Homeopathic Medicine Analysis

-This project involves analyzing data related to medicine products, including their benefits, pricing, brands, ratings, and ingredients.
-The goal is to generate insights that can be used to create an interactive dashboard for analyzing the cost of opening a homeopathic medicine store and selecting the best medicine based on benefit area.
+This repository contains the thorough analysis of homeopathic medicine with the help of pandas, including their benefits, pricing, brands, ratings and ingredients.
+The goal is to generate insights that can be used to create an interactive dashboard for better visualization, analyzing and selecting the best medicine based on benefit area.

 ##  <img src="https://user-images.githubusercontent.com/106439762/181935629-b3c47bd3-77fb-4431-a11c-ff8ba0942b63.gif" width="48" height="48"> **User's Manual**